 This tiller is a great tool to quickly refresh your vegetable and flower beds.
 It can quickly transform clumpy soil to the right conditions for planting.

 The Mantis tiller weighs only 24 lbs and is very compact, making it great for small gardens and raised beds.
-Also, the handles can be folded up and have comfort grips to make them easy to transport.
+Also, the handles can be folded up and have comfortable grips to make them easy to transport.

 For depth control, the retractable wheels can adjust to three different heights.
 The maximum tilling depth is 8″.
 The lowest setting allows for shallow cultivation of the top 1-2 inches of soil.
 In addition, the tilling depth is 12-inch which is more than enough for a medium-sized garden.